fuujiro/LIMS/README.md

 * Please do your homework independently, so you can learn for reference, but it's better not to plagiarize

 ### 3. Joke
  I'm a freshman in the computer science and engineering.
-If you will, you can follow me and then I know you, my old friend.
+Follow me~~~!